nishantnnb/spectrolipi/README.md

 		Maintain file‑level metadata.
 		Species selection with predefined or custom lists (common & scientific names).
 		Basic sound editing & export: cut, silence, filters (high‑pass / low‑pass), normalize, and single‑step undo.
 		Export sound clips for machine learning based on the annotations.
-Clips are auto-segrigated in respective species folders.
+Clips are auto-segregated in respective species folders.
 		Integration with Xeno-canto to upload the annotations: Manually (json file) or directly with API.
-		No data privacy concerns: All processing happens locally in your browser (except Birnet model downloading).
+		No data privacy concerns: All processing happens locally in your browser (except Birdnet model downloading).
 No other installation is required.
 		Analyze and create annotations with Birdnet V2.4